 This is a bachelor-completer program.
-To be considered for admission, students must hold a conferred associate's degree (see below) from an accredited institution as recognized by the U.S. Department of Education, or students must have successfully completed at least 91 quarter or 61 semester credits of college-level coursework with a grade of C or higher.
-Approved conferred degrees:
+To be considered for admission, students must demonstrate one of the following: A) a conferred associate's degree in a related field from an accredited institution, as listed below; or B) a conferred associate's degree or higher in an unrelated field from an accredited institution; or C) prior successful completion of at least 70 quarter or 47 semester credits of college-level coursework with a grade of C or higher from an accredited institution.